Mould for a fruit and basket teabowl, from phase II of the Greatbatch pottery site, Fenton, excavated 1979 to 1981

 - Production Period:

-- Summary: Bowl, basket and fruit decoration, from phase II of the Greatbatch pottery site, Fenton, excavated 1979 to 1981.
+- Summary: Mould for a fruit and basket teabowl, from phase II of the Greatbatch pottery site, Fenton, excavated 1979 to 1981.

 - Terms:18th and 19th Century Staffordshire